Table Top Strawberries

 To bring the strawberry season forward into the Spring we are using polythene tunnels over the table-top system.
 The varieties used are early season June Bearers which, with protection from the elements supplied by the tunnel, will produce fruit sixty days after planting.

 VARIETIES GROWN ON TABLE-TOPS AND IN TUNNELS

-- Tunnel: Vibrant and Sonata.
+- Tunnel: Vibrant